-Proposals for the rationalisation or reconfiguration of car parking should be associated with proposals that support active travel measures across the town.
+Proposals for the rationalisation or reconfiguration of car parking should be associated with proposals that support active travel measures (non-car modes of travel) across the town.

 Proposals that involve the loss of on-street parking within the town centre will be supported where adequate alternative provision is shown to be available within the existing car parks, and where the space lost is replaced with public realm improvements, including landscaping, walking and cycling provision.